With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreWives Self Help Foundation Inc is a mental health treatment clinic in Philadelphia, Pennsylvania, located at 8001 Roosevelt Boulevard, Suite 205, in the 19152 zip code.
 Wives Self Help Foundation Inc provides outpatient treatment.
-Wives Self Help Foundation Inc provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Wives Self Help Foundation Inc provides psychotropic medication, dialectical behavior therapy and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.